Reconstructing quantum theory from diagrammatic postulates: Future work

 \section{Future work}

-Whilst the postulates of this reconstruction are diagrammatic the proof ultimately relies on standard linear algebraic techniques.
+Whilst the postulates of this reconstruction are diagrammatic the proof at times utilises some standard linear algebraic techniques.
 Moreover, whilst the postulates are defined at the level of processes we often only use them in the context of states.
-Both of these are against the spirit of process theories, as such, it would be interesting in future work to try to make the proof of the reconstruction process-theoretic along with postulates.
-Indeed, as discussed earlier, it seems plausible that by using the full strength of the postulates that there may be a much simpler and direct way to go about the reconstruction.
+These are, to some extent, against the spirit of process theories, as such, it would be interesting in future work to try to make the proof of the reconstruction process-theoretic along with postulates.
+Indeed, as discussed earlier, it seems plausible that, by using the full strength of the postulates, there may be a much simpler and more direct way to go about the reconstruction.
 Another more recent categorical reconstruction of quantum theory \cite{tullReconstruction,tullSuperposition} may help providing a route to this.

 As with all reconstructions, we assume the existence of a classical interface for the theory representing how we interact with the world, for example, deciding the experiments to perform, and obtaining classical data as outputs.
 However, at some level we expect this classical interface to be an emergent feature of quantum theory, and so it would be interesting to see if we can move beyond this probabilistic approach.
-Can we instead express everything in diagrammatic terms and find some replacement for the classical interface?
-For example, can we capture the copiability and deletability of classical data via `spiders' \cite{CPav, CPaqPav, CKbook}.
+Can we instead express everything in diagrammatic terms, and find some replacement for the classical interface?
+For example, can we capture the copiability and deletability of classical data via `spiders' \cite{CPav, CPaqPav, CKbook}?

 A second issue with the classical interface (as it is defined here) is that it immediately limits the scope of the reconstruction to finite dimensional quantum theory.
 It would be interesting to see whether our axioms could reconstruct quantum theory even if we removed this limitation, that is, if we removed the `finite' part of finite tomography.
 If not, it would be interesting to explore these alternative theories and how close they are to quantum theory.
-One potential approach to this would be to follow the work of \cite{gogioso2016infinite,gogiosotowards} which demonstrates how to extend various diagrammatic features ---such as cups and caps--- to the infinite dimensional setting.
+One potential approach to this would be to follow the works of \cite{gogioso2016infinite,gogiosotowards} or of \cite{abramsky1999nuclear,coecke2016pictures,abramsky2012h}, which demonstrate how to extend various diagrammatic features ---such as cups \& caps--- to the infinite dimensional setting.